 Upload different thumbnail variations to your YouTube video and use YouTube Studio's built-in thumbnail test feature to compare performance.
 Each variation from the workflow uses a meaningfully different visual approach, so your A/B test data reveals which design strategy resonates with your specific audience.

-Hiring a designer costs $25 to $100 per thumbnail, and creating your own takes 30 minutes to an hour with free tools.
-Morphic's thumbnail A/B factory is included with your Morphic subscription and generates multiple optimized variations in minutes, saving both time and money at scale.
+Hiring a designer can cost a significant amount per thumbnail, and creating your own takes 30 minutes to an hour with free tools.
+Morphic's thumbnail A/B factory is available on Morphic and generates multiple optimized variations in minutes, saving both time and money at scale.